nicholasstparker/frosthaven_led_updater/README.md

 end_led_index: the last led index along the strip where a person is located.
 ```

 The below example is with a 300 led strip.
-However, I discovered that it lights up 3 per time, so 100 leds total.
+However, I discovered that it lights up 3 per time, so 100 addresses total.
 Currently, 100 addresses is the max supported as I need to update the lighting effects.

 ```
 [Player1]